 Deadlines, financial pressure and a feeling of ‘so much to do so little time’ can leave us feeling overwhelmed.
-Lucky for us though, 2016 has also seen the rise of some pretty cool relaxation trends.
+Lucky for us though, this year has seen the continued rise of some cool relaxation trends.

 Some you may have heard of, others have been flying under the radar.
 One things for sure though, they’re a whole lot more interesting than your basic spa bath or massage…

 Microsilk baths are getting more and more popular as the year goes on.
 Essentially, a Microsilk bath involves soaking in a spa bath full of special oxygen-rich microbubbles.
 The increased oxygen level energises your skin, kills bacteria and can even boosts your immune system.
 What’s even cooler though is that these bubbles also provide therapeutic levels of anions (negatively charged ions).
 These anions have been known to increase serotonin levels, which can help to relax the mind and body, help you have a deeper sleep and promote an overall feeling of wellbeing.

 Sound baths are kind of like meditation, only instead of sitting in silence, you sit in a room filled with the sound of gongs, chimes, chanting and musical bowls.

 The whole idea is that when you listen to and focus on the sounds around you, you start to become more present in the moment.
 Your mind becomes quiet and you can start to feel deeply relaxed.